Nintendo 64 Architecture

 Architecture of the Reality Display Processor (RDP).

-After the RSP finishes processing our polygon data, it will start sending rasterisation commands to the next module, the RDP, to draw the frame.
-These commands are either sent using a dedicated bus called XBUS or through main RAM.
+After the RSP finishes processing the data, it will start sending rasterisation commands to the next module - the Reality Display Processor (RDP) - to draw the frame.

-The RDP is another processor (this time with fixed functionality) that includes multiple engines to rasterise vectors, map textures onto our polygons, mix colours and compose the new frame.
+The RDP is another processor (this time with fixed functionality) that includes multiple engines to rasterise vectors, map textures onto polygons, mix colours, and compose the new frame.

-It can process either triangles or rectangles as primitives, the latter is useful for drawing sprites.
-The RDP’s rasterisation pipeline contains the following blocks:
+It can process either triangles or rectangles as primitives, the latter being useful for drawing sprites.
+The RDP’s rasterisation pipeline contains the following blocks [21]:

-The RDP provides four modes of functioning, each mode combines these blocks differently to optimise specific operations.
+The RDP provides four operating modes, each of which combines these blocks differently to optimise specific tasks.

-Since this module is constantly updating the frame buffer, it handles RAM very differently: Remember the unusual 9-bit ‘byte’?
-The ninth bit is used for frame buffer-related calculations (z-buffering and antialiasing) and can only be operated through the Memory interface.
+Since this module constantly updates the frame buffer, it interacts with main RAM in a unique way.
+Remember the unusual 9-bit ?
+The ninth bit is used as metadata for frame buffer-related calculations (i.e. z-buffering and antialiasing) and is only understood by the Memory Interface.

 Remaining steps

-The resulting frame must be sent to the Video Encoder to display it on-screen (DMA and the Video Interface component are essential to accomplish this).
+The resulting frame must be sent to the Video Encoder to be displayed on-screen.
+DMA and the Video Interface component are essential to accomplish this.

-The theoretical maximum capabilities are 24-bit colour depth (16.8 million colours) and 640x480 resolution (or 720x576 in the PAL region).
-I mention it as ‘theoretical’ since using the maximum capabilities can be resource-hungry, so programmers will tend to use lower stats to free up enough resources for other services.
+The theoretical maximum capabilities of the output frame are a 24-bit colour depth (16.8 million colours) and a resolution of 640x480 pixels (or 720x576 in the PAL region) [22].
+I mention ‘theoretical’ because using the maximum capabilities can be resource-hungry, so programmers often opt for lower specifications to free up enough resources for other services.

 Quick demo

-Let’s put all the previous explanations into perspective, for that, I’ll borrow Nintendo’s Super Mario 64 to show, in a nutshell, how a frame is composed:
+Let’s put all the previous explanations into perspective, for that, I will use Nintendo’s Super Mario 64 as a case study to show, in a nutshell, how a basic frame is composed.
+Just bear in mind that, in practice, however, games may employ additional buffers to compose richer frames.

 Vertex Processing